Whistler Blackcomb Resort (Toshi Kawano photo)

 Winter brings snow – and plenty of family fun at BC’s ski resorts: ski or tube down the mountain, or bundle up and get cozy on a sleigh ride.
 Rainy day?
 Poke around interesting museums, discover marine life at interactive aquariums, or hop aboard a tiny harbour ferry for a neat day trip.

 For a list of family fun itineraries by region, visit Trip Ideas.

-In 2013, BC will celebrate its first-ever Family Day (a statutory holiday) on February 11th.
+In 2014, BC will celebrate Family Day (a statutory holiday) on February 10th.
 In honour of this, many BC ski resorts are offering half-price lift tickets to BC residents on that day.
 Visit Canada West Ski Areas Association for more details.